3 min read

-R/skincareaddiction is a online community comprised of skin care lovers across the globe.
+How to get gorgeous skin, according to the global r/skincareaddiction community.
+Full confession: I used to have embarrassing flesh-colored bumps all over my forehead that neither charcoal masks nor pore strips could get rid of.
+In desperation, I turned to an unusual source to get help: Reddit’s large and bustling skincare community known as r/skincareaddiction.
+R/skincareaddiction is an online community comprised of skin care lovers across the globe.
 The subreddit (or subsection of Reddit) has a huge amount of knowledge.
-On the forum, you can evaluate your skin care routine, read up on skin concerns and product ingredients, and post questions to be answered by fellow skin care enthusiasts.
+On the forum, you can evaluate your skincare routine, read up on skin concerns and product ingredients, and post questions to be answered by fellow skincare enthusiasts.
 Though the members aren’t all professionals, the community sorts out the best advice and downvotes the worst.
 I learned through reading their pages that I had closed comedones (a.k.a pimples that haven’t yet surfaced on the skin) and discovered that chemical exfoliation could get rid of them.
-Within a day, those bumps were gone for good and my skin’s been pleasantly smooth ever since.They helped me, so here are some of their surprisingly genius and in-depth tips that I hope will help you.
+Within a day, those bumps were gone for good and my skin’s been pleasantly smooth ever since.
+They helped me, so here are some of their surprisingly genius and in-depth tips that I hope will help you.

 1. Use chemical exfoliators to get rid of small bumps on your forehead or jawline

 (This is my favorite tip so far.)
 Closed comedones are pimples hidden by a clogged pore.
 They often look like tiny skin-toned bumps that appear on your forehead or jawline.
-Use a chemical exfoliator, like a AHA (alpha hydroxy acid), which exfoliates the top layer of the skin and “unglues” dead skin cells, or a BHA (beta hydroxy acid), which exfoliates the sebum (a.k.a that gross yellow oily substance) within the pimple and “degunks” your pores.
+Use a chemical exfoliator, like an AHA (alpha hydroxy acid), which exfoliates the top layer of the skin and “unglues” dead skin cells, or a BHA (beta hydroxy acid), which exfoliates the sebum (a.k.a that gross yellow oily substance) within the pimple and “degunks” your pores.
 These chemical exfoliators remove the dead skin cells and sebum, allowing the closed comedones to clear up.

 2. Follow the r/skincareaddiction routine